-The key assumptions used in the computation of value in use are discount rates, growth rates and projected cash flows from use and disposal at the end of the useful life.
+The key assumptions used in the computation of value in use are growth rates used to extrapolate the cash flows and the discount rates assigned to the CGU.

 Discount rate is determined based on the pre-tax rate that reflect current market assessment of the time value of money and risks specific to the assets.